Our Vision

 What We Do

 Representatives of Myanmar/Burma Schools Project Foundation travel to Myanmar regularly to visit completed projects and determine suitable locations for the upcoming projects for the current year.
-We offer our assistance with the support of the Myanmar government’s education department and the local villagers and teachers.
+We offer our assistance with the support of the Myanmar government’s education and health departments and the local villagers and teachers.
 Two Myanmar construction crews, one from the Mandalay area and the other from the Kalaw area, build all of our projects.

 Our History